 “Yeah, Joe; it’s a real beauty, isn’t it?”

 “I’ll say!
 How about I give you 50 cents for it?”

 “Fifty cents!
 Sorry, bud.
 No can do.
 That ash tray has a lot of sentimental value to me.”

 “Hut!
 Stop right there, my friend.
-You made the exact same offer twice over a 24-hour period!
-But feel free to come on back tomorrow and I’ll let you bid again.
+You made the exact same offer twice in a 24-hour period!
+But feel free to come back tomorrow and I’ll let you bid again.
 Have a nice day!”